Homemade Chicken Pot Pie Recipe

 Preheat your oven to 350 degrees.

-Layout one of your pie crust on a greased pie plate, I used a Pyrex glass pie pan.
+Lay one of your pie crusts on a greased pie plate.
+I used a Pyrex glass pie pan.
+An aluminum pie pan will work great if you are sending this to a friend’s house or making for a meal train.

 Use a pastry brush and brush the egg onto the pie crust in the pie dish.